Love that knows no borders

 Prepare for cultural differences

 According to most international marriage statistics, cultural differences are a major cause of issues in LDRs where international borders are crossed.
-A recent study shows cultural misunderstanding is the leading cause of international relationship failure.
+Cultural misunderstanding is the leading cause of international relationship failure.

 It does not necessarily mean that your relationship is doomed to fail, and you should give up.
 What you need to do is to, first of all, appreciate that the differences are inevitable.
 After that, all you need to do is be willing to appreciate each other’s cultures, compromise, and create new traditions of your own.